About Your Central Venous Catheter (CVC) for Pediatric Patients

 You may have some discomfort around your incisions.
 Your care team will make a plan to manage your pain based on your needs.
 Tell them if your pain isn’t managed.

 It’s important to keep your dressings dry for the first 24 hours (1 day) after your procedure.
-After 24 hours, your dressings will need to be changed.
-Read the section “Changing Your Dressing, Needleless Connectors, and Disinfection Caps” for more information.
+After 24 hours, you’ll need to change your dressings.
+Read the section “Changing Your Dressing, Needleless Connectors, and Disinfection Caps” to learn more.

 Caring for your CVC

-• Don’t put your CVC underwater (such as in a bathtub or swimming pool).
+• Do not put your CVC underwater, such as in a bathtub or swimming pool.

 • Clamp the lumens when your CVC isn’t in use.